Amid civil war, Syrian port prospers under Assad's protection

-TARTOUS, Syria (Reuters) - This once sleepy Syrian port now buzzes with shoppers milling about crowded market places.
+TARTOUS, Syria, March 20 (Reuters) - This once sleepy Syrian port now buzzes with shoppers milling about crowded market places.
 Lines of cars wait patiently at traffic lights - a rare mark of order in a country where most cities have erupted into street wars.

 Tartous remains an island of calm - for now.
 And with a ring of army checkpoints carefully guarding its outskirts, it is flourishing amid Syria’s destruction.